Rainy234/mpdocs/docs/affiliate-pro/user-guide.rst

 .. image:: https://i.imgur.com/hqZGoQs.png

-Look at the left panel on the page, the customer can sign up to become an affiliate.
+Look at the left panel on the page, customers can sign up to become an affiliate.

 .. image:: https://i.imgur.com/SVNIBSZ.png